mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 9 Naval
 10+ Leader/Diplomatic

-Casteless K’kree do not determine a specialist area, for obvious reasons.
-Instead they, along with very traditional K’kree who live a pastoral life apart from spacefaring society, use the K’kree career on page 130.
+Casteless K'kree do not determine a specialist area, for obvious reasons.
+Instead they, along with very traditional K'kree who live a pastoral life apart from spacefaring society, use the K'kree career on page 130.

-All K’kree males, regardless of caste, spend their first term as warriors, proving their worth to the herd before embarking upon their intended career.
-A K’kree’s career is determined by his caste: Servant, Merchant or Noble.
-An additional career, known simply as K’kree, is available to any casted K’kree.
+All K'kree males, regardless of caste, spend their first term as warriors, proving their worth to the herd before embarking upon their intended career.
+A K'kree's career is determined by his caste: Servant, Merchant or Noble.
+An additional career, known simply as K'kree, is available to any casted K'kree.
 This has a very limited skill selection and little prospect for advancement.
-Any K’kree Traveller who can make a case for it – perhaps time spent with the traditionalist herds of Kirur itself – can serve terms in this career.
+Any K'kree Traveller who can make a case for it – perhaps time spent with the traditionalist herds of Kirur itself – can serve terms in this career.
 It could also be used to create casteless